-There are some very interesting—and even confusing—statements.
+There are some very interesting—and even confusing—statements in IEC 61000-3-3.
 For example, Section 5 states, "If voltage changes are caused by manual switching or occur less frequently than once per hour, the observation-period Pst and Plt requirements shall not be applicable.
 The long-term observation period, Plt, is flicker severity evaluated over a long period (a few hours) using successive short-term observation-period, Pst, values.
 Pst is flicker severity evaluated over a short term (in minutes).
 The three requirements related to voltage changes shall be applicable with the previously mentioned voltage values, multiplied by a factor of 1.33."

 Further, the specification requires the user to make subjective decisions because of imprecise wording such as that found in Sections 6.1 and 6.5.
 In any case, this document must be used until a replacement is finished and becomes the standard.